agustinoli/Godot-GameTemplate/README.md

 ## CI CD

 - CI/CD pipeline runs on the main branch and builds an export for each platform (Windows, Mac, Linux and HTML5) and then deploys it to an already-made itch.io page.
-You need to edit the game page so HTML version is playable online.
+You need to edit the game page so the HTML version is playable online.
   These secrets are needed for the CICD pipeline to work correctly:

   | Name               | Description                                     |